The following is a guest post. If interested in submitting a guest post, please read my guest posting policy and then contact me.

 There were limited parking spaces at my workplace, so to get me out of my spot, my work would pay for my public transit pass for as long as I worked there.
 This was just what got me to stop driving to work, but it was the catalyst for the decision to give up my car and for us to become a one-car family.

 There are lots of reasons to give up a second car.
-I won’t bore you with all the details, but suffice to say that my car was 13 years old, and my wife and I are planning on purchasing a condo in the next few years.
+I won’t bore you with all the details, but suffice to say that my vehicle was 13 years old, and my wife and I are planning on purchasing a condo in the next few years.
 In condo buildings, the cost of an additional parking space is roughly comparable to the cost of an additional bedroom.
 As I think more living space beats more parking space every time, we needed to figure out a way to get down to one car eventually, and this was a good excuse.

-I don’t think the circumstances will be the same for everyone, but the decision to take public transit breaks down to two simple numbers: Time and Money.
+I don’t think the circumstances will be the same for everyone, but the decision to take public transportation breaks down to two simple numbers: Time and Money.
 Here’s how the math worked out for me in each category.

 Time is the easy one.
 It takes me approximately one hour to get to work by car.
 While I’m generally a bit quicker, let’s say my bus commute is an hour and a half.
 My commute is through hard traffic, so I find the bus ride a lot more relaxing.
 For one extra hour, I get to not have to drive.
 Instead I read, write, ask email, and do anything but drive.
 Let’s say that adds up to about 200 additional hours in travel per year.
 Suffice to say, I find my commute a lot more relaxing and productive now.
 But, what kind of dollar value do I get for taking the longer commute?
 Is it worth my time?